 …it was Pet Sounds that blew me out of the water.
 First of all, it was Brian’s writing.
 I love the album so much.
 I’ve just bought my kids each a copy of it for their education in life – I figure no one is educated musically ’til they’ve heard that album.
 I was into the writing and the songs.

-Needless to say, he was lost, out-of-control, and deteriorating rapidly.
+Brian was lost, out-of-control, and deteriorating rapidly.

 Frantic over Brian’s condition, his wife and family hired a “radical therapist.”
 Brian was 33.
-The treatment began to produce positive results; however, the therapist was fired in a year’s time because of a fee dispute.
+The treatment began to produce positive results; however, the psychologist was fired in a year’s time because of a fee dispute.

-With the love and help of his wife, family, and friends, as well as legitimate psychiatric, psychotherapeutic, and medical care, Brian moved-on with his life.
+With the love and help of his wife, family, and friends, as well as legitimate psychiatric, psychotherapeutic, and medical care, Brian moved on with his life.

 The featured image is Brian in the present.

 So back to the concert.
 It was, indeed, a spiritual experience.
 Thanks to my brother’s generosity, I was seated very close to the stage.
-What a thrill to see Brian in-person for the first time – and to feel the joy of the audience.
+What a thrill to see Brian in-person for the first time, and to feel the joy of the audience.

 It was loving and electric.